Asa9aoTK/PNN-RecBole/README.md

-We implemented PAN using RecBole framework, please find our method under recbole/model/general_recommender.
+We implemented PNN using RecBole framework, please find our method under recbole/model/general_recommender.